-The unfunded actuarial accrued liability as of that date for the total obligation was approximately \$18.589 billion, including approximately \$4.998 billion for the Massachusetts State Employees' Retirement System

-(MSERS), \$11.773 billion for the Massachusetts Teachers' Retirement System (MTRS), \$1.536 billion for Boston Teachers and \$282 million for cost-of-living increases reimbursable to local systems.
+The unfunded actuarial accrued liability as of that date for the total obligation was approximately \$18.589 billion, including approximately \$4.998 billion for the Massachusetts State Employees' Retirement System (MSERS), \$11.773 billion for the Massachusetts Teachers' Retirement System (MTRS), \$1.536 billion for Boston Teachers and \$282 million for cost-of-living increases reimbursable to local systems.
 The valuation study estimated the total actuarial accrued liability as of January 1, 2011 to be approximately \$64.219 billion (comprised of \$26.243 billion for MSERS, \$34.891 billion for MTRS, \$2.804 billion for Boston Teachers and \$282 million for cost-of-living increases reimbursable to local systems).
 Total assets were valued on an actuarial basis at approximately \$45.631 billion based on a five-year average valuation method, which equaled 110% of the January 1, 2011 total asset market value.

-On April 23, 2012, PERAC approved the actuarial valuation for the MSERS as of January 1, 2012.
-The report is expected to be released soon.
-The report estimates the unfunded actuarial accrued liability for the MSERS to be \$7.277 billion.
-The total actuarial accrued liability as of January 1, 2012 is estimated to be approximately \$27.8 billion, and total assets were valued on an actuarial basis at approximately \$20.5 billion.
+On May 11, 2012, PERAC published the actuarial valuation for the MSERS as of January 1, 2012.
+The report determined the unfunded actuarial accrued liability for the MSERS to be \$7.277 billion.
+The total actuarial accrued liability as of January 1, 2012 is approximately \$27.784 billion, and total assets were valued on an actuarial basis at approximately \$20.507 billion.